Driving down premiums for cyclones and related flood damage

 The Australian Competition and Consumer Commission (ACCC) has been directed by the government to monitor pricing of insurers as a consequence of joining the cyclone pool.
 It will collect data to evaluate the impact of the cyclone pool and assess whether the savings from the cyclone pool are being passed through to policyholders.

-The cyclone pool offers premium discounts for home policies that have undertaken flood and cyclone mitigation activities.
-Over time, mitigation discounts will also be offered for SME and Strata policies.
-Additionally, the ARPC will collect data through the cyclone pool that will help the Government to plan its response to natural disasters.
+The cyclone pool offers premium discounts for home and strata policies that have undertaken cyclone and flood mitigation activities.
+Over time, mitigation discounts will also be offered for SME policies.
+Additionally, ARPC will collect data through the cyclone pool that will help the Government to plan its response to natural disasters.